 A public WiFi network is still inherently less secure than a personal, private network because you don’t know who set it up or who else is connecting to it.

 According to a recent Bloomberg investigation, cybercriminals are even checking into hotels just to collect the valuable network data:

 “the leader had used his phone’s hotspot to create a new Wi-Fi network, naming it after the hotel.
 Within minutes, six devices had joined his spoofed network, exposing their internet activity to the hackers.”

 If a network has no password, all of the HTTP traffic flowing to and from that hotspot is unencrypted.
-That means all of the data sent from your computer is being transmitted as plain text.
+That means all of the data sent from your computer is transmitted in plain text format.